naveedalirehmani/Obsidian/Solidity.md

 | private              | No                          | No                      | No                              | Yes                      |     |
 | internal             | Yes                         | No                      | No                              | Yes                      |     |

+### State mutabilities

+1. **Pure**: Functions declared as `pure` do not read or modify the state of the contract.
+They are used when you want to perform computations based only on the provided parameters and return a value without interacting with the blockchain.
+2. **View**: Functions declared as `view` (formerly `constant` before Solidity version 0.4.17) do not modify the state of the contract.
+They are used to read data from the blockchain without modifying it.
+3. **Payable**: Functions declared as `payable` can receive Ether along with the function call.
+They are used when you want to allow users to send Ether to the contract when calling the function.
+Payable functions can modify the contract's state.
+4. **Nonpayable (default)**: Functions that do not have a state mutability specifier explicitly defined are considered `nonpayable` by default.
+They can modify the state of the contract but cannot receive Ether.